NightJar/sapphire/docs/en/03_Upgrading/index.md

 This will also install the `graphql` module for GraphQL API access to your SilverStripe system, which powers the `asset-admin` module.

-## Migrate to dotenv
+## Migrate to enviornment variables

-SilverStripe 4 requires the use of `.env` and "real" environment variables instead of `_ss_environment.php` for your environment configuration.
+SilverStripe 4 requires the use of environment variables instead of `_ss_environment.php` for your environment configuration.
+Consult the documentation of your web server to set these per host.

-You'll need to move your constants to a new `.env` file before SilverStripe will build successfully.
+If you are unable to set 'true' environment variables, you'll need to move your constants to a new `.env` shim file before SilverStripe will build successfully.
+Set them in the format `NAME=VALUE`.

 If you are not able to move your webserver away from using `_ss_environment.php` files, you can use [this example file](https://gist.github.com/robbieaverill/74fbfff6f438c94f6325107e4d7b2a45) and include it at the top of your `mysite/_config.php` file.
 This will export your constants as environment variables.